| | | | | |

 2. Cook Gnocchi

 Once the water comes to a boil, gently add the gnocchi and let it cook for 2 to 3 minutes until the individual gnocchi rise to the top of the water.
-Using a slotted spoon to remove the gnocchi from the pot and set aside.

 3. Process Ingredients for Homemade Pesto

-As the gnocchi cooks, combine the basil leaves, chopped garlic cloves, pine nuts, dairy-free Parmesan cheese, salt, black pepper, and olive oil the bowl and process until you get a thick, homogeneous green creamy sauce.
+As the gnocchi cooks, combine the basil leaves, chopped garlic cloves, pine nuts, dairy-free Parmesan cheese, salt, black pepper, and olive oil the bowl and process until you get a thick, homogeneous green creamy pesto sauce.

 (TIP: You can use either an immersion blender, a high-speed blender or a food processor).